ganesh-rgb/FIFO/README.md

 In a compact-disk player for instance, the speed of rotation of the disk determines the data rate.
 To make the reproduced sound fluctuations independent fo the speed, the data rate of A/D converter is  controlled by a quartz crystal.
 The **different data rates are compensated by buffering**.
 In this way, the sound fluctuations are largely independent of the speed at which disks rotate.

 A FIFO is a special type of buffer.
-The name FIFO stands for first in first out and means that ****the data written into the buffer first come out of its first**.
+The name FIFO stands for first in first out and means that **the data written into the buffer first come out of its first**.
 There are other kinds of buffers like the **LIFO(last in first out)** often called stack memory. and the shared memory.
-The choice o buffer architecture depends on the application to be solved.
+The choice of buffer architecture depends on the application to be solved.

 FIFOs can be implemented with software or hardware.
 The choice between a software and hardware solution depends on the application and the features desired.
 When rquirements change, a software FIFO easily to the by modifying the program.
-While a **Hardware FIFO** may demand a new boardlayout.
+While a **Hardware FIFO**  demand a new boardlayout.
 Software is more flexible than hardware.
 The advantage of the hardware FIFOs shows in their  speed.
 A datarate of 3.6 gigabit per second is specified for **Texas Instruments model SN74ABT7819 FIFO**

 ***FIFO TYPES***
 Every memory in which the data word that is written first also comes out first when the memory is read is a first-in-first-out memory.